Chinchillas spend the vast majority of their time in their cages.

 Chinchillas Need More Than Tunnels Inside Of The Cage

-No matter if you decide you want multiple tunnels or other items, the important thing to always remember is that cage accessories and additional toys are necessary.
+It doesn’t matter if you decide you want multiple tunnels or other items, the important thing to always remember is that cage accessories and additional toys are necessary.

 I discuss this in TONS of my blog posts.

-However, they are naturally curious and smart animals.
+The issue is that they are naturally curious and smart animals.

 Don’t put yourself in that situation.

-Where to Find the Best Chinchilla Tunnels
+Where To Find The Best Chinchilla Tunnels

 As mentioned in the paragraphs above, this isn’t rocket science.
 Simply avoid plastic items when possible.
 And that means avoiding plastic tunnels.

-For nearly everything I purchase for my chinchilla, I turn to Amazon and this is also where I purchased the chinchilla tunnel that I have inside of my cage.
+For nearly everything I purchase for my chinchilla, I turn to Amazon.
+And this is also where I purchased the chinchilla tunnel that I have inside of my cage.

 If you avoid plastic, you can have fun searching for chinchilla tunnels wherever you please.